Chronic Vs. Acute Depression

 Getty/AnnaStills

-The effects of untreated depression
+The effects if left untreated

 If left untreated, depression can have numerous effects on your physical, emotional, and psychological health.
 You may experience worsening or more frequent symptoms due to changes in your brain’s neural pathways over time as depression “rewires” your mind.
 Untreated depression can also lead to physical problems, such as digestive issues, fatigue, muscle or head pain, and other medical complications.